 It suits families who want a well-organised primary with firm routines, plenty of clubs, and results that sit well above England averages.
 The main challenge is admission competition, so it works best for families who can plan early and keep sensible alternatives in play.

 The most recent official inspection judged the school Good overall, with Outstanding judgements in behaviour and attitudes, personal development, and leadership and management.
-KS2 outcomes in the latest dataset are also well above England averages, including 85.33% reaching the expected standard in reading, writing and maths combined.
+In the current 2025 dataset, 70% reached the expected standard in reading, writing and maths combined.

-Yes, the school is marked Oversubscribed in the latest admissions dataset.
+Yes, the school is marked Oversubscribed in the latest admissions results.
 There were 128 applications for 58 offers for Reception entry, which indicates more demand than places available.

 Applications follow the Kirklees coordinated process.
-For the 2026 intake, applications opened on 1 September 2025 and the on-time deadline was 15 January 2026, with offers released on 16 April 2026.
+For the 2027 intake, the on-time deadline is 15 January 2027, with offers released on 16 April 2027.

-The school’s latest KS2 figures show 85.33% reaching the expected standard in reading, writing and maths combined, compared with an England average of 62%.
-Scaled scores are also above typical benchmarks for reading, maths, and grammar, punctuation and spelling.
+The school's current KS2 figures show 70% reaching the expected standard in reading, writing and maths combined.
+Scaled scores are 108 for reading, 105 for maths, and 107 for grammar, punctuation and spelling.

 The published club list includes options such as Lego Club, Cooking Club, Mindfulness Club, Book Lovers Club, Outdoor Adventure Club, martial arts, dance, multi-sports, and several age-banded football slots.
 The list varies by term, so families should check the current timetable.